bamacken/Vitamin/README.md

 # Vitamin
-healthy for you - data structure and algorithm knowledge

-Deep dive on content: http://bmackenzie.github.io/Vitamin

-Currently implemented solutions:
+healthy dose of data structures and algorithms.
+Below is a list of the currently implemented solutions.
+To get a better understanding, there is a write of the content here: http://bmackenzie.github.io/Vitamin

 **Sorting Algorithms:**
   - InsertionSort
   - SelectionSort
   - BubbleSort
   - QuickSort

 **Searching Algorithms:**
   - Binary search
   - Sequential

 **Data Structures:**
   - Hashtable
   - Graph (in progress)